logan-tm/dotfiles/arch/README.md

 ## Usage

+USE AT YOUR OWN RISK.
+These scripts/files are for my own use, and I cannot guarantee it will work on your machine.

 To use these dotfiles, follow these steps:

 1. Clone this repository to your local machine.
 2. Navigate to the cloned repository.
-3. Run the installation script to set up the dotfiles.
+3. Run the installation script based on your distribution to set up the dotfiles.